telerik/ajax-docs/api/server/Telerik.Web.UI/AdvancedFormSettings.md

 Gets or sets a value that controls whether one can chose custom time zone for appointment, i.e.
             different from the one RadScheduler is operating in."

-###  EnableCustomAttributeEditing `Boolean`
+###  MaximumHeight `Unit`

-Gets or sets a value that indicates whether the attribute editing in the advanced form is enabled.
+Gets or sets the maximum height of the modal advanced form.

-###  DateFormat `String`
+###  Modal `Boolean`

-Gets or sets the edit form date format string.
+Gets or sets a value indicating whether advanced form is displayed as a modal dialog.

-#### Remarks
-The default value of this property is inferred from the
-            Thread.CurrentThread.CurrentCulture.DateTimeFormat.ShortDatePattern
-            property.

 ###  TimeFormat `String`